iotexproject/iotex-docs/docs/developer/hardware/pebble-flash.md

 - Locate the following archive in the pebble firmware folder: `pebble-firmware/pc-nrfconnect-programmer-1.4.2.tgz`

-- Extract the content in the following `nRF Connect` apps folder:
+- Extract the content of the archive in the `nRF Connect` apps folder:

 :::: tabs
 ::: tab Windows
+In Windows, extract in the following path:

 `%userprofile%/.nrfconnect-apps/node_modules/`
 :::

 ::: tab Linux
+In Linux, extract in the following path:

 `~/.nrfconnect-apps/node_modules/`

-For Linux only, in a terminal window, install the Pebble Tracker driver:
+then, in a terminal window, install the Pebble Tracker Linux driver:

 ```sh
 cd ~/pebble-firmware